Red Hen Publications

 Miss Granger’s appearance; which, at the time Rowling closed the canon, was not generally subjected to a lot of controversy, we can get out of the way quickly enough: we are all reasonably familiar with what canon had to say of it.
 We know that she has brown eyes and brown hair which is “bushy” — which could just mean thick and unruly, but Rita Skeeter’s little barb about knowing things about Bagman that would “curl your hair — not that it needs it” suggests that her hair is, in fact, either frizzy-wavy or curly.
 Since the Yule ball in GoF we also know that she “cleans up well” if she is prepared to put a considerable amount of effort into it.
 She has not yet developed such a level of social commitment that putting in that degree of effort has become a day-to-day priority.
 She may not ever reach that level.
 Not all girls do.

 Since the closing of canon, and the production of the stage play; ‘The Cursed Child’ the casting of an actress of African ancestry as the adult Hermione Weasley has thrown the fandom a bit of a curve.
-The casting was presumably with J. K Rowling’s approval, and has resulted in the adoption of the concept of a mixed-race Hermione being taken up by quite a bit the fandom with a good deal of enthusiasm.
-Representation is a thing.
+The casting was presumably with J. K Rowling’s approval, and has resulted in the adoption of the concept of a mixed-race Hermione being taken up by quite a lot the fandom with a good deal of enthusiasm.

 Ultimately, whether Hermione is a brown-eyed, brown-haired English rose, or a young lady of mixed race is entirely up to whatever the fan writer or artist who chooses to use her decides upon.
+Canon is closed.
+Your fic, your rules.

-But, we do know that she wasn’t at all averse to magically correcting the oversized front teeth that she had probably been teased about all through primary school.
+We do know that she wasn’t at all averse to magically correcting the oversized front teeth that she had probably been teased about all through primary school.

 Which brings us to: we also know that Miss Granger used to have “big teeth”.
 Whether this was actually prominent teeth that stick out, or that “rodent tooth” condition where the two front incisors are oversized in comparison with the rest of the teeth is unclear.
 Her parents’ insistence that she put her faith in braces would suggest the former, but the fact that a mere shrinking of the teeth fixed the problem would support the later.
 In any case, this is a feature which no longer applies.
 Her teeth are probably now quite straight, well-proportioned and would constitute a suitable advertisement for her parents’ dental practice.